hashicorp/terraform-provider-aws/website/docs/r/wafv2_web_acl.html.markdown

 The `byte_match_statement` block supports the following arguments:

 * `field_to_match` - (Optional) Part of a web request that you want AWS WAF to inspect.
 See [Field to Match](#field-to-match) below for details.
+* `oversize_handling` - (Required) Oversize handling tells AWS WAF what to do with a web request when the request component that the rule inspects is over the limits.
+Valid values include the following: `CONTINUE`, `MATCH`, `NO_MATCH`.
+See the AWS [documentation](https://docs.aws.amazon.com/waf/latest/developerguide/waf-rule-statement-oversize-handling.html) for more information.
 * `positional_constraint` - (Required) Area within the portion of a web request that you want AWS WAF to search for `search_string`.
 Valid values include the following: `EXACTLY`, `STARTS_WITH`, `ENDS_WITH`, `CONTAINS`, `CONTAINS_WORD`.
 See the AWS [documentation](https://docs.aws.amazon.com/waf/latest/APIReference/API_ByteMatchStatement.html) for more information.
 * `search_string` - (Required) String value that you want AWS WAF to search for.
 AWS WAF searches only in the part of web requests that you designate for inspection in `field_to_match`.
 The maximum length of the value is 50 bytes.
 * `text_transformation` - (Required) Text transformations eliminate some of the unusual formatting that attackers use in web requests in an effort to bypass detection.
 See [Text Transformation](#text-transformation) below for details.